Fighting cancer with diet and lifestyle

 If you don’t have the time or the energy to make your own plant-based meals, these companies will deliver them to your home:

-Unless you need to gain weight, reduce portion sizes.
-As much as possible, eat only foods that are labeled “USDA Organic” and “Non-GMO Project Verified.”
+Reduce portion sizes unless you need to gain weight.
+Eat only foods labeled “USDA Organic” and “Non-GMO Project Verified.”
 Use only organic date sugar or molasses for sweetening.
 Incorporate foods like the ones shown below that are rich in cancer-fighting phytochemicals.
 To learn how to lower the glycemic load of starchy foods, please read my blog about resistance starches: Click here.

 • Apples